-Radio and online editorial competitions are one form of public relations competitions that can be a cost-effective means of securing branded radio coverage and driving consumer engagement.
+Radio and online editorial competitions are one form of Public Relations that can be a cost-effective means of securing branded radio coverage and driving consumer engagement.

-Editorial competitions can be a successful means of promoting local events, launching a range of new consumer products or driving traffic to your band’s website.
-We have supported brands such as Smyths Toys Superstores, Waitrose and Lego through editorial competitions that have aimed to drive footfall online and to live events being held in local stores.
+Editorial competitions can be a successful way to promote local events, launch a range of new consumer products or drive traffic to your website.
+We have supported brands such as Smyths Toys Superstores, Waitrose and Lego with editorial competitions that have driven traffic online and increased footfall to live events.

-Be-it offering £100 worth of food vouchers to tie into the launch of a brand’s new online recipe collection, or a £50 worth bundle of toys to promote a local event happening in store: editorial public relation competitions are an affordable and feasible means of targeting your customer base in key areas across the UK.
-Brands can see a total audience reach of between 500,000-10million for their editorial competition campaign, depending on budget and prize value.
+Whether it's offering £100 worth of food vouchers to tie in with the launch of a new online recipe collection, or £50 worth of toys to promote a local event happening in-store, editorial PR competitions are an affordable way to target your customer base in key areas across the UK.
+Brands can see a total audience reach of between 500,000 - 10million for their editorial competition campaign, depending on budget and prize value.

-Our team works with clients to craft the creative to deliver the brief’s key messages, advise on the prize values needed to secure radio coverage, and build a strategy to target the most appropriate consumer titles e.g. if a brand is only looking to target customers of a certain demographic or a particular region in the UK.
-Our team of broadcast experts create copy for the competition script, sell into radio and online media who take editorial competitions, and provide record of transmissions and final report with playout times to clients.
-We have established close relationships with radio producers at national and regional commercial radio stations and journalists at national consumer online magazines across the Bauer and Hearst media network.
-Our relationships with consumer media mean we are able to successfully secure coverage across key publications and provide up to date insight to brands.
+Our team works with clients to effectively deliver the brief’s key messages, advise on the prize values needed to secure radio coverage, and build a strategy to target the most appropriate consumer titles.
+Our team of broadcast experts create copy for the competition script, pitch this into radio and online media, and provide records of transmissions and a final report with playout times to clients.
+We have established close working relationships with radio producers at national and regional commercial radio stations, and journalists at national consumer online magazines across the Bauer and Hearst media network.
+Our relationships with consumer media mean that we are able to successfully secure coverage across key publications and provide up-to-date insights to brands.

 Radio editorial competitions